lucas-barros/subject-grid/README.md

 ## Overview

-This project involves creating a full-stack web application to display subject data in a grid format.
+This project involves creating a full-stack web application to display subject data.
 The application includes a backend REST API built with Node.js, Express, and PostgreSQL, and a frontend built with React and Radix UI.
 The primary objective is to showcase subject data with features such as filtering, sorting, and pagination.

 ## Usage

+## Requirements

+- Docker (recommended) or you may install Node.js v20, Postgres and setup the project manually

 ### Start